-Specialized Targeted Groups People with Dislocated Workers Recipients of Public Disabilities Returning Citizens Mature Workers Basic Skills Deficient Assistance Low-Income Individuals Veterans Underemployed Unemployed Individuals English Language Individuals Learners Returning Citizens Youth
+- Dislocated Workers

+- Recipients of Public Assistance

+- Low-Income Individuals

+- English Language Learners

+- Returning Citizens

+- Youth

 Facilitate the development of career pathways and co-enrollment, as appropriate, in core programs.

 The CIWB continually seeks ways in which to partner with our stakeholders within the region, including those within the workforce development system to secure specific grant funding and initiatives.
 Each assist in serving target populations, including those with barriers to employment.
 Under the guidance of our WIOA Committee we can seek further guidance and ideas on ways in which we can regionally best assist individuals who have the greatest barriers to employment.